 The heart is complex but (looking at the diagram below) you can see there are basically four chambers inside it.
 The left and right upper, or collecting, chambers (atria) are roughly on top and the bigger stronger ventricles are on the bottom.

-The ASD is larger than a PFO and may or may not be in the location of the natural hole.
+The ASD is larger than a PFO and may or may not be in the same place as the natural hole.

 ASDs usually occur by themselves without any associated birth defects.
 Sometimes they can occur with other heart problems, or as part of an inherited condition.